 Light consists of several different wavelengths of color (violet, blue, cyan, green, yellow, and red, ranging from 380 nanometers to 800 nanometer).
 The shorter the wavelength, the more energy it emits and the more visible it is.
 Since blue is the second shortest wavelength on the color light spectrum, it emits a lot of energy.

-Blue light can be found everywhere because our primary source comes from sunlight and the outdoors.
-Other common sources include LED lights, phones, televisions, other screens, etc. Its main functions are to help us stay alert, boost memory and reaction times and regulates the body’s circadian rhythm.
+Blue light can be found everywhere because our primary source of it comes from sunlight and the outdoors.
+Other common sources include LED lights, phones, televisions, other screens, etc. Its main functions are to help us stay alert, boost memory and reaction times and regulate the body’s circadian rhythm.